Dtrugk/Hahaha/README.md

 # Why i created this repository?
 - For Fun
+- I'm bored
-- The girl i'm hitting on is not replying to my messages
+- The girl i'm hitting on is not replying to my messages and now i'm inting